ersilia-os/olinda/README.md

 The Olinda pipeline has been implemented with the following technical decisions below.
 These parameters are not exposed through an API but are detailed here for more advanced users.

-- ZairaChem Prediction Changes: When distilling ZairaChem models, Olinda fetches the predictions for the original ZairaChem training set in addition to using predictions for a reference library of public compounds.
+- **ZairaChem Prediction Changes**: When distilling ZairaChem models, Olinda fetches the predictions for the original ZairaChem training set in addition to using predictions for a reference library of public compounds.
 The ZairaChem predictions are first checked for compounds that have been incorrectly predicted, which are then changed by 1 - pred_score for the incorrectly predicted compounds before using the score to train the Olinda model.
 The relevant code snippet can be found within ```olinda/distillation.py``` in ```gen_model_output()```:
 ```
 # correct wrong zairachem predictions before training Olinda
 training_output = model.get_training_preds()